BenPyton/libnetwork/ReadMe.md

 ```

 ### Description :
-Simple client-server network API.<\br>
+Simple client-server network API.<br>
-Work only on Windows for now, but I will implement cross-platform socket in future.<\br>
+Work only on Windows for now, but I will implement cross-platform socket in future.<br>

-If you have issues with compilation, check the version of windows' SDK in project properties. <\br>
+If you have issues with compilation, check the version of windows' SDK in project properties. <br>

 ### Use :
-Simple server side application:<\br>
+Simple server side application:
 ```cpp
 #include <Network.h>